 The content in this clinical course will assist students to further develop their role as a member of the profession and continue to prepare them for professional nursing practice.
 Emphasis is on advanced skills, knowledge, judgment, and professional values.
 This course includes a laboratory and a dynamic clinical practice experience caring for multiple patients in a healthcare facility.

 Students are scheduled for clinical experiences and are required to travel to clinical site during the course term.
-Satisfactory grades in the laboratory and clinical experience are required to pass the course.
+Satisfactory grades in all components of the course: didactic, laboratory, and clinical experience are required to pass the course.

-Delivery: Hybrid course delivered over 8 weeks.
-Online lecture, synchronous online weekly labs and in-person clinical components.
+Delivery: Hybrid course delivered over 8-weeks.
+Online lectures, synchronous and asynchronous labs, and in-person clinical components.